 He feels the blood from her open wound seeping onto his back.
 It's ice cold by the time it permeates the makeshift wrap he made for her, soaks through both of their robes and reaches the skin protecting his back.

-He decides, then and there (as he feels the glacial jolt of her blood staining his spine), that he will never, ever let her get hurt on his behalf.
+He decides, then and there (as he feels the glacial jolt of her blood staining his spine), that he will never, ever let her get hurt on his behalf again.

 Exhaustion overwhelms the injured girl about half way to the shop.
 She starts to close her heavy-lidded eyes, and Ichigo feels her lower her head delicately onto his shoulder.

 Due to their… proximity… he can feel her heart beating against his back.
-He analyzes he rhythm, and concludes that he will make it to the shop in time.
+He analyzes the rhythm, and concludes that he will definitely make it to the shop in time.

 He continues on his path but is surprised to find that, despite the chilly air outside, his face is… warm?